DiamondLightSource/DosNa/README.md

 - name (string): The name that identifies the connection.
 - conffile (string): The sage configuration file path.
 Defaults to 'sage.conf' in current directory.
+- prefix_conffile (boolean): This allows having a configuration file prefixed by the hostname and the rank (or prefixed by only the rank), `.` is used as the separator, e.g: `host.0.sage.conf` or `0.sage.conf`.
+ Defaults to `False`.

 ### S3